kanglicheng/code-school/full-stack-project/old/advanced_deployment.md

 processes it.
 The server process is the one that has loaded up and is actually running all the code in your Rails app.

 There are a variety of application servers to choose from.
-Rails ships with WEBrick, but WEBrick is not considered to be a good choice for production.
-Some popular production app servers are Thin, Unicorn, and Phusion Passenger.
+Before Rails 5, Rails shipped with WEBrick, but WEBrick is not considered to be a good choice for production.
+Rails 5 ships with Puma, which is more suitable for production.
+Some other popular production app servers are Thin, Unicorn, and Phusion Passenger.

 Thin is the easiest to swap in: just put `gem 'thin'` in your Gemfile.